 Aligning Advanced Driver Assistance Systems (ADAS) After Repair

-The Critical Science of Sensor Recalibration
+Sensor Recalibration

 Advanced Driver Assistance Systems (ADAS) are not just software features; they are physical components like cameras, RADAR, LiDAR, and ultrasonic sensors integrated into the vehicle's chassis and glass.
 When you replace a windshield or repair a bumper, you are moving the "eyes" of the car.
 Even a deviation of just one degree in a camera’s mounting angle can result in the system miscalculating the distance to a leading vehicle by 20 or 30 feet at highway speeds.